Consistency of Bayesian nonparametric inference for discretely observed jump diffusions: Discussion

 \section{Discussion}

-In this paper we have shown that posterior consistency for joint, nonparametric Bayesian inference of drift and jump coefficients of jump diffusion SDEs from discrete data holds under criteria which can be readily checked in practice.
-In addition to incorporating jumps, our result sufficiently relaxes the necessary regularity assumptions on coefficients that we are able to verify consistency under Gaussian and Dirichlet mixture model priors.
-These priors can be readily elicited and sampled via the Karhunen-Loeve expansion in the Gaussian case \citep{Dashti16} and the stick-breaking construction in the Dirichlet mixture model case \citep{Sethuraman94}, at least up to small truncation errors.
-This is a considerable improvement on results of \citep{vanderMeulen13, Gugushvili14}, where both Gaussian and Dirichlet mixture model priors were excluded by restrictive regularity conditions.
-Instead, posterior consistency in arbitrary dimension was established for discrete net priors \citep{Ghosal97}, for which both elicitation and computational implementations are much more involved.
+In this paper we have shown that posterior consistency for identifiable, nonparametric Bayesian inference of drift and jump coefficients of jump diffusions from discrete data holds under criteria which can be readily checked in practice.
+Products of discrete net, wavelet, and Dirichlet process mixture model priors were shown to satisfy the conditions for consistency.

+Our results shares the limitation of \citep{Gugushvili14}, in that we require priors to assign full mass to sets of functions for which the Lipschitz condition \eqref{lip} holds uniformly.
+This rules out many widely used families of priors, such as Gaussian measures, but counterexamples exist to show that without it, uniform equicontinuity fails even for one dimensional unit diffusions [Matthias Birkner, personal communication].
+It seems clear that an entirely different approach is needed, if consistency results are to be established without a uniform equicontinuity condition.

-On the other hand, our results share the limitation of \citep{vanderMeulen13, Gugushvili14} of being established for a weak topology, for which the martingale approach of \citep{Walker04, Lijoi04} is well suited.
+A further limitation of \citep{vanderMeulen13, Gugushvili14} is that of being established for a weak topology, for which the martingale approach of \citep{Walker04, Lijoi04} is well suited.
 A testing approach, such as that of \citep{Ghosal07}, would yield convergence in a stronger topology as well as rates of convergence, but it is not clear how to adapt their results to the diffusion or jump diffusion settings.
-Currently, results in this direction are only available for continuously observed scalar diffusions \citep{vanderMeulen06, Panzar09, Pokern13}.
+Currently, results in this direction are only available for continuously observed scalar diffusions \citep{vanderMeulen06, Panzar09, Pokern13}, as well as discretely observed scalar diffusions on a compact interval \citep{Nickl17}.
+However, these rely, respectively, on the continuity of the observation and on a tractable representation of the stationary density, neither of which is available in our setting.